 Layer solves that problem.
 It allows us to go out, solicit and collect information from other key stakeholders whom we want to be a part of and collaborate and contribute to building spreadsheet-based processes without putting too much on those other folks.
 It allowed us to change our spreadsheet perspective from having a person in finance building a model and then informing stakeholders towards a finance individual plus 4-6 key business stakeholders coming together in order to move the business forward.

-In certain ways, Layer is adding workflows and rigor towards spreadsheets in a similar way to which Ironclad adds business processes and workflows to contracts, which I think is part of the reason we've gravitated towards the tool.
+In certain ways, Layer is adding workflows and rigor towards spreadsheets in a similar way to which our product adds business processes and workflows to contracts, which I think is part of the reason we've gravitated towards the tool.

 Did you try any other solutions?